How businesses can be inclusive & supportive for Queer people

 Have a policy on what speech is allowed in your comments and what isn’t, and how you engage with difficult comments that you are allowing.
 Whether you’re a one-person band or a whole team, a written policy ensures that your responses to comments are consistent and in line with your brand values.

-Practice using your pronouns
+Practise using your pronouns

 Beyond adding your pronouns to your social media bios and email signature, get into the habit of introducing yourself with your pronouns in meetings, during interviews, and any other time you’re introducing yourself.